decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - PK (REQUIRED), an octet string of the form outputted by the SkToPk operation.
 - proof (REQUIRED), an octet string of the form outputted by the ProofGen operation.
 - header (OPTIONAL), an optional octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.
 - ph (OPTIONAL), octet string.
-- [(H_i1, msg_i1), ..., (H_iR, msg_iR)] (OPTIONAL), a list of generators and message
-     pairs corresponding to revealed messages.
-Generators must be G1 points, and the messages must be non-zero scalars mod r.
-If not supplied, it will default to the empty array ("[]").
+- [(H_1, revealed_1), ..., (H_L, revealed_L)] (OPTIONAL), a list of generators and Boolean pairs indicating if the generator corresponds to a revealed message or not.
+Generators must be G1 points.
+If not supplied, the list will default to the empty array ("[]").
 The list MUST be ordered based on the index of the generators.
-- [H_h1, ..., H_hU] (OPTIONAL), a list of points in G1.
-Generators corresponding to
+- [msg_i1, ..., msg_iR] (OPTIONAL), a list of non-zero scalars mod r, corresponding to the revealed messages.
-     un-revealed messages.
 If not supplied, the list will default to the empty array ("[]").
-The list MUST be ordered based on the index of the generators.
+The messages MUST be on the same order as when supplied to Sign.

 Parameters: